God has a big plan for Moses and the Israelites. He also has a plan for each of us. How can we find out what He wants for us - what His plan is?

 Complete Transcript

 As we continue our study of God and nature, we're going to look at three unusual and unexpected miracles in the Old Testament.
 In a way, all miracles are unusual and unexpected--that's why we call them miracles!
 But, we sorta expect Jesus to heal blind people and sick people.
 Those events were still miraculous, but not unexpected.
+This first story is one you're probably familiar with, but sometimes when we become too familiar with a story we miss the miracle.
+Have you heard about Moses and the burning bush before?
+Let's try to peel back the familiar and find the miracle again.
+I want you to use your imagination today.

 Imagine you are a shepherd.
 You are out in the wilderness.
 Really try to picture the wilderness, okay?
 It's a hot desert wilderness, and you have to keep a flock of sheep safe, well fed, well watered, and alive.
 Probably not the easiest job in the world.